Bembit/react-typescript-projects/1-matching-game/README.md

         }));
     ```

+8. **Congratulate on Game Over**
-7. when the are no more buttons, alert or display congrats.
+   - Display a congratulatory message when there are no more buttons.
     ```javascript
     if (gameOver) {
         return <><div>Game Over<div><button onClick={() => {setItems(randomizedItems)}}>Restart</button></div></div></>